Signs Your Great Dane is Spoiled

 - Potential toxicity from harmful human foods

 Many human foods contain ingredients that can be dangerous for Great Danes.
 Foods like chocolate, onions, garlic, and artificial sweeteners can cause serious health problems.
-Even seemingly harmless foods like cheese or processed meats contain high levels of fat and sodium that aren’t suitable for their digestive system.
+Even seemingly harmless foods like cheese or processed meats contain high levels of fat and sodium that aren’t suitable for the digestive system.

 Signs Your Great Dane Has Developed Poor Food Habits: